Who Is Considered Part of Household for Food Stamp Eligibility?

 - Learn about the criteria determining who is considered part of a household for food stamp eligibility.
 Before applying, there are a few things you should know.

 The Supplemental Nutrition Assistance Program (SNAP) is a U.S. federal government program that provides food assistance to low-income individuals and families.
 SNAP participants receive food benefits, in the form of food vouchers, which can be used to purchase nutritious food at participating retailers.

 The food benefits are based on the household's size and income level.
 Households that meet the program's eligibility requirements can receive food assistance for up to 3 months.
 This article addresses who is considered part of a household for food stamp eligibility.

 Who Is Considered Part of a Household for Food Stamp Eligibility?

 The size of the household influences the monthly allotment and eligibility.
 Understanding your eligibility requires knowing how to calculate the size of your home.
 Households are defined differently by different programs.
 SNAP defines a household as everyone that lives together at an address and organizes meals together.

 While there may be individuals physically residing in your home, they're not considered part of your household for qualifying purposes unless you buy and prepare food as a unit.
-For example, if you have an adult child who lives in your home but they buy and prepare their own meals, they're not considered a member of your family for SNAP purposes.
+For example, if you have an adult child who lives in your home that can buy and prepare their own meals, they're not considered a member of your family for SNAP purposes.